-A new system for taxing cider came into force in 2023, and was the biggest shakeup of cider duty in decades.
+A new system for taxing cider will come into force in August, and will be the biggest shakeup of cider duty in decades.

-For the first time ever, a lower rate of tax is now charged on draught cider sold in pubs and social clubs.
-Thanks to CAMRA’s campaigning, this will apply to containers of 20L and over, which is vital for small cider producers who often use 20L ‘Bag-in-Box’ containers for their draught products.
+For the first time ever, a lower rate of tax will be charged on draught cider sold in pubs and social clubs.
+Thanks to CAMRA’s campaigning, this will apply to containers of 20L and over, which will be vital for small cider producers who often use 20L ‘Bag-in-Box’ containers for their draught products.

 The majority of cider available at the bar comes from just a few of the largest manufacturers, but there are hundreds of small producers throughout the UK making high quality, high juice content ciders and CAMRA has campaigned hard for tax changes that will support them too.